Joey Meneses Player Props: Nationals vs. Mets

 - Meneses is hitting .280 with 23 doubles, a triple, seven home runs and 25 walks.

-- Among qualified hitters in MLB, his batting average ranks 29th, his on-base percentage ranks 89th, and he is 102nd in the league in slugging.
+- Among the qualified batters, he ranks 29th in batting average, while his on-base percentage ranks 89th and he is 103rd in slugging.

+- In 71.9% of his 96 games this season, Meneses has picked up at least one hit.
+He's also had 27 multi-hit games.

-- Looking at the 95 games he has played this season, he's homered in six of them (6.3%), and in 1.7% of his trips to the dish.
+- He has hit a home run in six games this season (6.3%), homering in 1.7% of his plate appearances.

-- In 36.8% of his games this season, Meneses has notched at least one RBI.
-In 11 of those games (11.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 36.5% of his games this year, Meneses has tallied at least one RBI.
+In 11 of those games (11.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.